Finding Legal Help

-Divorce is the proceeding that ends a marriage and all legal relationships between a husband and wife, except those specified in the divorce decree.
+Divorce is the proceeding that ends a marriage and all legal relationships between the people who are married, except those specified in the divorce decree.
 There are many issues that may need to be resolved in the divorce, including:

 - child custody, child support, parent-time;